Beatso/old-website/content/other-stuff.md

 ## redditspyglass

-a small website to see how many points a reddit post has, even if it's hidden. [website](https://beatso.github.io/RedditSpyglass/)
+a small website to see how many points a reddit post or comment has, even if it's hidden. [website](/project/redditspyglass)

 ## translate nonsense